Rex-s0ul/Rex-s0ul/README.md

 I sometimes use troll skins for fun :P

-My nicknames are Rex/Trex and my pronouns are He/Him/They (Bisexual ^^)
+My nicknames are Rex/Trex and my pronouns are He/Him/They (Pansexual ^^)

 I speak 2 languages = Polish,English ^_^